The Ultimate Guide to Credit Cards

 If you choose carefully, you’ll be able to get a low-cost prepaid card that may save you hundreds of dollars annually relative to the fees you may pay for a checking account.

-Whatever your reasons for avoiding banks, a prepaid card gives you the convenience of a debit card without a checking account.
+No matter why you prefer to steer clear of banks, a prepaid card offers you the ease of using a debit card without needing a checking account.

 Another option is to open a share account at a credit union.
 These are usually less expensive than bank checking accounts, especially when it comes to items like overdrafts.
 Also, a credit union savings account may pay more interest than its neighboring banks do.